Ctrl-Creeper/hermes-phone-agent/README.md

 The hybrid backend uses ADB for fast operations (screenshot, tap, swipe, keyevent, app management) and only starts Appium lazily when it needs Unicode text input or when ADB's `uiautomator dump` fails.
 If Appium is not installed, it falls back to pure ADB automatically.

+## Using Without Hermes

+To use phone control from Claude, Codex, GPT, Gemini, or any other agent framework (without Hermes), see the standalone [phone-mcp-server](https://github.com/Ctrl-Creeper/phone-mcp-server) repo.
+It provides MCP and HTTP servers with the same backend and security model.

 ## Security

 See [SECURITY.md](SECURITY.md) for the full threat model and mitigations.